AalianKhan/mushroom-strategy/README.md

 ![Light Views](./docs/light_view.png)

 Mushroom strategy includes pre-built views to control/view specific domains.
-All devices that are in an area where `hidden` is set to false/undefined are shown.
+All devices that are in an area where `hidden` is set to false/undefined are shown*.

 By default, all pre-built views below are shown: